C. J. Montes

-C. J. Montes (born September 18, 2002) is an American college football quarterback who plays for the Kent State Golden Flashes.
-He previously played for the New Mexico Lobos and the Fordham Rams.
+C. J. Montes (born September 18, 2002) is an American college football quarterback.
+He previously played for the New Mexico Lobos, Fordham Rams and Kent State Golden Flashes.

 Early life

 Montes grew up in Pasadena, California and initially attended La Salle College Preparatory.
 After his freshman year he transferred to Long Beach Polytechnic High School.
 Montes passed for 1,097 yards and 15 touchdowns while also rushing for 206 yards and a touchdown as a sophomore, but transferred after his first semester to John Muir High School.
 He transferred again to Paraclete High School in Lancaster, California before the start of his junior year without having played at John Muir.
 Montes passed for over 2,200 yards with 19 touchdown passes as a junior.
 Montes's senior season was canceled due to COVID-19.

 College career

 New Mexico

 Montes played in three games during his true freshman season with the New Mexico Lobos while maintaining a redshirt.
 He made one start for the Lobos, completing 3 of 19 pass attempts for 11 yards with two interceptions and taking four sacks in a 36–7 loss to Colorado State.
 As a redshirt freshman, Montes played in four games and started the final two games of the 2022 season.
 He finished the year with 174 yards and one interception on 27-for-51 passing and rushed for one touchdown.
 Following the end of the season, Montes entered the NCAA transfer portal.